EugenefedorovPro/rhyme_rus/README.rst

 **5.** The code also calculates assonants/ consonants.
 For instance, I do not consider 'кобра'-'оброк' rhymes, as having the same sounds, they have these sounds on different positions.
 Here the algorithm is simplified and compares words by characters not sounds, taking into account number of the same vowels/ consonants and length of words.

 **6.** The code molds dataframe sorting all rhymes by rhyme pattern scores and assonance scores.
-Rhymes, which recieved high score are not included into the final chart.
+Rhymes, which received high score are not included into the final chart.

 Code
 ____
 * OOP based: singleton, builder, factory method design patterns
 * multiprocessing
-* 63 tests: unit, functional, integration
+* 65 tests: unit, functional, integration
 * coverage - 97%
-* sqlite3 as portable database
+* sqlite3 as a portable database
 * PyCharm with Vim as IDE on Kubuntu